 You outline who will receive your property and there’s never a probate process on your loved one’s plate.

 The cost of hiring different attorneys and the time expense of traveling back and forth for these court dates, which could take up to a year to finish, are bad enough.

 But if you use able accountants and leave your property in a will and your beneficiaries need to go through probate, they’ll also have to pay probate costs which could total up to 3% of your asset’s value.

 No probate, no probate costs with a trust.

-In fact, you’ll take care of all the costs of your trust for your loved ones because you pay them upfront when your attorney creates it.
+In fact, you’ll take care of all the costs of your trust for your loved ones because you putting property in a trust upfront when your attorney creates putting property in a trust.